 essie Weston traced the possible origins of the medieval

-Grallegende, 1909).
-Since Wagner's text draws upon these Grail romances and because he selected elements that connect these
+Ursprung der Grallegende, 1909).
+Since Wagner's text draws upon these Grail romances and because he selected elements that connect

 n Weston's perspective, Parsifal is the story of a failed initiation

-the Grail, weeps bitterly on a spring morning.
+of the Grail, weeps bitterly on a spring morning.
 The symbols of cup and spear are reunited to assure the renewed fertility of land and people.

 learly Eliot was influenced by Frazer's anthropological writings both directly